anderson-ryan352/PGC-Mesh-Animation/README.md

   -Amplitude: Controls height of the wave, default is set to 2

-  -Speed: Controls how fast the wave animates, default is set to 5
+  -Speed: Controls how fast the wave moves, default is set to 5
 #
 Mesh Animation